updated

 Volunteers will share kitchen and bathroom facilities with the hosts (Western and Indian style toilets and basic washing facilities.
 Hot water is only available if heated on the fire at this point in time).

 At this stage, we do not have the financial means to provide free food for participants.
-The accommodation is in exchange for minimum 3 work hours a day and a minimum stay of one week.
+The accommodation is in exchange for minimum 3 work hours a day and a minimum stay of three weeks.

 Volunteers can choose any of the following options for food